zuozhenggh/learning-library/data-management-library/big-data/bds/bds-getting-started/bds-getting-started.md

 ## STEP 2: Create a Compartment
 A Cloud Administrator can optionally create a compartment in your tenancy to help organize the Big Data Service resources.
-In this lab, as a Cloud Administrator, you will create a new compartment that will group all of your BDS resources.
+In this lab, as a Cloud Administrator, you will create a new compartment that will group all of your BDS resources that you will use in the lab.

 1. Click the **Navigation** menu in the upper left-hand corner of the **Oracle Cloud Console** Home page.